huderlem/porydaw/README.md

-# porydaw
+# Porydaw

-A simple, cross-platform DAW for Gen 3 Pokémon decompilation projects (pokeemerald, pokefirered, pokeruby, and their forks).
+It's like [Porymap](https://github.com/huderlem/porymap), but for music.
+An easy-to-use DAW for Gen 3 Pokémon decompilation projects ([pokeemerald][pokeemerald], [pokefirered][pokefirered], and [pokeruby][pokeruby]).

-Point porydaw at your decomp project directory and it loads your voicegroups, samples, and songs; plays them back GBA-accurately using the embedded [poryaaaa](https://github.com/huderlem/pory4a) synthesizer engine; and saves drop-in `.mid` files that your project's existing `mid2agb` build pipeline consumes unchanged.
+In Porydaw, load your decomp project directory to load the music-related project data.
+Then, play, edit, and create music.
+It sounds just like it does in-game.
+When saving, Porydaw writes and creates the necessary files directly into the decomp project.
+It also supports importing MIDI files, making it easy to whip up songs and voicegroups for brand new songs.

-porydaw is designed for ROM hackers who aren't DAW power users.
-If you love your existing DAW, keep it — the poryaaaa CLAP plugin serves that workflow.
+Porydaw is designed for people who *aren't* DAW power users--maybe they've used tools like Sappy and Anvil Studio for their music needs.
+If you love your existing DAW (FL Studio, Reaper, etc.), keep using it--the [poryaaaa CLAP plugin](https://github.com/huderlem/poryaaaa) serves that power-user workflow.

-**Status:** early development.
-See [SPEC.md](SPEC.md) for the full design specification and roadmap.

 ## Building